VUEngine/vuengine.github.io/documentation/tutorial/sound-and-rumble.md

 }
 ```

-## Rumble Effects
+# Rumble Effects

-To add the rumble effects, create the *assets/Rumble/Bounce* and *assets/Rumble/Point* folders.
+Rumble effects are supported thanks to [RetroOnyx](https://www.retroonyx.com/product-page/virtual-boy-rumble-pack)'s RumblePak.
+To add the these effects, create the *assets/Rumble/Bounce* and *assets/Rumble/Point* folders.
 And create a rumble effect file in each:

 <a href="/documentation/images/tutorial/new-rumble-effect.png" data-toggle="lightbox" data-gallery="gallery" data-caption="New Rumble Effect"><img src="/documentation/images/tutorial/new-rumble-effect.png" /></a>